Clementine951/ALGOSUP_MOONSHOT/Documents/Functional.md

 - **Accessibility**: The software should be designed to support users with disabilities or special needs, with appropriate accommodations and accessible features.

 # Constraints and assumptions

+## Constraints

+- **Budget**: There is no money available for this project.
+So I may need to make trade-offs for features and functionality I can deliver.

+- **Timeline**: Being limited by a fixed deadline may impact my ability to deliver some features or functionality.

+- **Regulatory requirements**: I may be blocked by legal or regulatory requirements that will dictate certain aspects of the design or implementation of the software.

+- **Technical limitations**: I can be blocked by the available technology or my technical expertise.

+## Assumptions

+- **User behaviour**: I may assume that users will use the software as intended, and will report incidents accurately and truthfully.

+- **Device compatibility**: I may assume that the software will work on a wide range of devices and operating systems, despite the challenges associated with developing cross-platform software.

+- **Data accuracy**: I may assume that the data collected and reported by users is accurate and reliable.

+- **Language**: I may assume that the software will be used primarily by users fluent in the language(s) available.

+- **User adoption**: I may assume that the software will be used by users and will have a positive impact on the incidence of violence and abuse.

 # Security